Student Services Information

 NAIT Awards and Scholarships http://www.nait.ca/33720.htm

 Concordia University Information:

 Concordia Scholarships and Awards: https://concordia.ab.ca/student-services/financial-aid/scholarships-awards/

 **Please note, all Grade 12 students will be attending a mandatory PLT session in the fall to discuss graduation requirements, post-secondary applications and scholarships.

 The following document is provided by Education USA.

 Please click on the link below for more info.

-MAC’s two counsellors, Mrs. Laplante and Mrs. Reeves, are always available to answer student questions.
+MAC’s two counsellors, Mrs. Laplante and Mrs. Joy-McGill, are always available to answer student questions.
 We encourage students to please stop by the Student Resource Centre if they require any further post-secondary information.